DEIB-GECO/i-etl/README.md

 ### Steps
 Given a user input (explained below), the class `DataRetriever` takes care of:
-1. Generating the MongoDB query to fetch the data in the database
+1. Generating the MongoDB query to fetch the data or metadata in the database
-2. Loading the retrieved data in a Pandas DataFrame
+2. Loading the retrieved data, respectively metadata, in a Pandas DataFrame

 The user input is:
 - the information to connect to the database (MongoDB URL and database name)
 - the features (also called "variables") the user is interested in when collecting data
 - the post-process methods to "flatten"/"normalize" the data values if needed

-### Example

-A main example is available in the `query.py` file (https://git.rwth-aachen.de/padme-development/external/better/data-cataloging/etl/-/blob/main/src/query.py).
-Lines 9 and 10, respectively 18 and 19, contain the user input:
-- The variable `FEATURE_CODES` is a dictionary (map) to asociate a variable name to the ontology term that has been associated to it in the metadata (https://drive.google.com/drive/u/1/folders/1J-3C2g06WbC1gUE_3KaDp3_v1uKHXxFV)
-- The variable `FEATURES_VALUE_PROCESS` is a dictionary (map) to associate each variable to a MongoDB operator to process/flatten the fetched values.
-It should be used for the variables leadning to non-atomic values (especially dictionaries).
-If no process is neede (because the value is atomic) or you do not know which MongoDB operator to choose, use `None`.

-The next lines create a new `DataRetriever` with the information for the MongoDB connection and your user variables.
-The method `run()` generates the MongoDB query to fetch the data from the specified database.
-Then, it loads the fetched data into a DataFrame.
-This DataFrame is accessible in the variable `the_dataframe` (see `dataRetriever.the_dataframe`).
-Finally, the dataframe is exported as a CSV file.

 The package is available in `pip` meaning that it should be added to the requirements of the train (as in `pip install data-retriever`).
 Current version is 1.4.
 To be sure that you have all the required package:
 1. Download the `requirements.txt` file in this repository